nownabe/golink/doc/PRD.md

 ### Differentiation

 - Open source
+- Self-host; not a SaaS and no pricing
 - Built on Google Cloud as fully managed
-- No SaaS, no pricing

 ## Appendix